BlackNinja707/symbloxfe/README.md

-Symblox Assets (SYM): Users can mint new sUSD by staking the platform's native token, SYM.
+Symblox Assets (SBX): Users can mint new sUSD by staking the platform's native token, SBX.